Aussie swimmer Chalmers confident after 3rd heart operation

-SYDNEY (AP) — Olympic swimming gold medalist Kyle Chalmers has had a third operation on his heart in a bid to keep his preparations for next year’s Tokyo Olympics on track.
+SYDNEY (AP) — Olympic gold medalist Kyle Chalmers has had a third operation on his heart in a bid to keep his preparations for next year’s Tokyo Olympics on track.

 The 21-year-old Australian swimmer posted an update on Instagram after the operation on Monday, saying “3rd time lucky … fingers crossed today’s heart surgery fixed the problem once and for all.”

-Chalmers won the 100-meter freestyle at the 2016 Olympics in Rio de Janeiro and placed second in the 100 free at the world championships last month in South Korea.
-He won four medals in all at the latest world championships, including gold in the 4×200 freestyle relay.
+Chalmers won the 100-meter freestyle title at the 2016 Olympics in Rio de Janeiro and placed second in the 100 free at the world championships last month in South Korea, where he collected four medals.

 He was diagnosed at age 12 with a condition called supraventricular tachycardia, which can cause a rapid heartbeat, shortness of breath and fainting.